Persistently Vulnerable Exchange Servers: prepare for email throttling & blocking

 To prevent mail flow throttling and blocking don’t be behind with security updates of your Exchange Server.
 And, above all, make sure you don’t have any unpatched Exchange 2007 lurking somewhere in the basement.

 A short-term solution is to pause enforcement.
 You can request this option directly from the EAC mail flow report and you can use this option for up to 90 days per year to temporarily stop mail flow throttling and blocking if you let the system get beyond the Stage 1 (see enforcement stages).
 It’s an option that will be probably used a lot.
 Many companies follow a policy to wait before deploying SU on production environment to prevent rollbacks in case something breaks after an update.
+Which still does happen.

 Unfortunately, you won’t be able to ensure your on-premises environment’s security if you have an Exchange version that has reached its end of life.
-In this case, the only real way to move forward is to migrate to a supported Exchange version or to a cloud only environment.
+In this case, the only real way to move forward is to migrate to a supported Exchange version or to a cloud-only environment.

-How to migrate?
+How do I migrate?

 To migrate with confidence, use a dedicated migration tool.
 This way, you can benefit from: